centrifugal/documentation/deploy/tuning.md

 while connecting to upstream` in Nginx error log and 502 on client side.
 In this case there are several advices that can help.

+Nice article about TIME_WAIT sockets: http://vincent.bernat.im/en/blog/2014-tcp-time-wait-state-linux.html

 There is a perfect article about operating system tuning for lots of connections: https://engineering.gosquared.com/optimising-nginx-node-js-and-networking-for-heavy-workloads.

 To summarize:

-1. Increase local port range
+1. Increase ip_local_port_range
-2. Enable tcp_tw_reuse
-3. If you are using Nginx set `keepalive` directive in upstream.
+2. If you are using Nginx set `keepalive` directive in upstream.

 ```
 upstream centrifugo {